GURU FATHA SINGH

 This is a visual rendition of inept climate policies and what some have called "our generation's borrowing from future generations."
 Some say it is "unfair."
 I call it a massive crime against future generations.

 3. You Feed Us Fairy Stories - The world is upside down.
 The adults - or most of them - are playing games (territorial, sexual, political, all ego-based) while the real "adults in the room" are children (and adults with child-like hearts) like Greta Thunberg - and she gives the feckless "adults" a scolding.
-The video will feature hip hop artists/dancers in a modern-day industrial or urban dystopia.
+The video will feature a modern-day industrial or urban dystopia.

 5. The Time - This is angry.
 At heart, the lyrics are hopeful.
 But the delivery is scornful and taunting of the cowardly and unimaginative adult "leaders" and followers, the majority of people of voting age who either just don't get it or pretend they don't.
-The video will present more hip hop dancers/singers in a modern or future climate nightmare scene.
+We are still working this out.
+I think we may have hip hop dancers and a revisit of the mothers with their children moving to the beat.

 Links to: The Music